noaboa07/BeReal-/README.md

 The following **optional** features are implemented:

 - [❌] Users can pull to refresh their feed and see a loading indicator
-- [❌] Users can infinite-scroll in their feed to see past the 10 most recent photos.
+- [✅] Users can infinite-scroll in their feed to see past the 10 most recent photos.
+- [✅] Users can see time of photo upload in the feed.
-- [❌] Users can see location and time of photo upload in the feed.
+- [❌] Users can see location of photo upload in the feed.
 - [❌] User stays logged in when app is closed and open again

 The following **additional** features are implemented: